KawinganConsultancy/ZodiacToken/README.md

 ### Tokenomics

 The supply is 1,000,000 ZTOKENs.
-Zodiac Tokens has a 6% Transaction Fee:
+Zodiac Tokens has a 6% Transfer Fee:

 - 2% goes to the Dev Team (Kawingan Consultancy)
-- 2% is redistributed among all holders
+- 2% is redistributed among all $ZTOKEN holders
 - 2% is burned to further reduce supply

+Note that betting does not have any fees; only transfers.

 ### Frequently Asked Questions